imtiazjava/Master_Code/README.md

 }
 ===================================================================================================
+Program: FOP_4
+Language: Java
+Level   	   : Basic
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:
-FOP_4 : For a given  method write a logic which returns  1 if the given number is even, in other case return 0.
+For a given  method write a logic which returns  1 if the given number is even, in other case return 0.

 Specifications : The value returned by the method isEven() is determined by the following rules: